Walrus: An Efficient Decentralized Storage Network: Asynchronous Complete Data Storage (ACDS)

 As before, the nodes that did not get slivers during the sharing phase can recover them by reading $B$.
 If the output of the read operation is $\bot$, the node returns $\bot$ on all future reads.
 Otherwise, the node stores their encoded sliver and discards the rest of $B$.
 Note this recovery process is expensive: recovery costs $\bigO(|B|)$ even if the storage cost afterwards is $\bigO(\frac{|B|}{n})$.

 This second protocol reduces the dissemination costs significantly at the expense of extra computation (encoding/decoding and committing to slivers from $B$).
-Disseminating blob $B$ only costs $\bigO(|B|)$\footnote{There may be an extra $\bigO(\log n)$ cost depending on the commitment scheme.}, which is the same cost as reading it.
+Disseminating blob $B$ only costs $\bigO(|B|)$, which is the same cost as reading it.
 However, complete dispersal still costs $\bigO(n|B|)$, because as we saw the process of recovering missing slivers requires downloading the entire blob $B$.
 Given that there can be up to $f$ storage nodes that did not manage to get their sliver from writer $W$ and need to invoke the recovery protocol, the protocol has $\bigO(n|B|)$ total cost.
 This is not only important during the initial dispersal, but also in cases where the storage node set changes (at epoch boundaries) as the new set of storage nodes need to read their slivers by recovering them from the previous set of storage nodes.